Corrosion Prevention, Cathodic Protection for Concrete and Masonry Encased Steel, UK

 The Corrosion Prevention Association represents consultants, contractors and manufacturers working in the field of corrosion prevention for reinforced concrete and masonry encased steel.

 The CPA acts as the leading authority and source of information on the subject of cathodic protection, and other electrochemical treatments including realkalisation, desalination, chloride extraction, corrosion inhibitors and the use of galvanic and impressed current anodes in cathodic protection systems.
 The CPA aims to ensure a greater understanding of the preservation of reinforced concrete structures and masonry clad steel framed buildings.

 REPAIR AND PROTECTION OF STRUCTURAL ASSETS

-The next CPD Seminar "Structural Asset Protection and Repair" will be held on 17 September 2014 at the Gipsy Hill Hotel, Exeter.
+The next CPD Seminar "Structural Asset Protection and Repair" will be held on 29 October at the Novotel, Hammersmith, London.
 Go to "Events" for the programme and booking form.
 In the meantime if you wish to book a CPD Presentation at your offices ring Sophie Williams on 01420 471614.

 TR73 CATHODIC PROTECTION OF STEEL IN CONCRETE

 The purpose of this Concrete Society Report is to provide up-to-date and technically well-founded information on cathodic protection to assist civil and structural engineers and others responsible for structures and buildings, to assess whether cathodic protection is an appropriate remedy for reinforcement corrosion problems. - Click this link for more details

 CATHODIC PROTECTION FOR MASONRY BUILDINGS (Incorporating Structural Steel Frames)

 This joint NACE-CPA document is available to download from the CPA website.
 Click here